Chloeana/XCL-Blacked/Blacked-Template/README.md

 ## Meta files

-Lastly, to ensure the proper load order, you must add "Blacked" as a required mod.
+Lastly, to ensure the proper load order, you must add "BLACKED" as a required mod.
 I've included a sample .meta file for reference on how to do that.
 Be sure to fill in the details for you and your mod.

+***special note:* If you are not creating a module, but instead incorporating this code directly into your passages, then you technically do not have to mark "BLACKED" as required.
+Since the first passage advises `blacked compatibility` to add your character's id to the list, if the user does not have BLACKED, then this passage doesn't exist and the mod loader can't advise it (so it skips it).
+**

 ## Conclusion
 If you need help, join us on the X-Change Life discord and ask for help in the modding section!